-The same slave Uno/Nano board with"SimVimLED" firmware for connecting up to 15 different 7-segment displays (maybe LED drivers too).
-Connected with master board with 2-wire Serial or I2C interface.
+Along with "SimVimLCD" firmware the same slave Uno/Nano board with "SimVimLED" firmware is planned to be added for connecting up to 15 different 7-segment displays (maybe LED drivers too).

 So, we intend to make SimVim more "modular" separating it to several boards with firmwares designed to specific set of output devices.
 All these board will be connected to 2-wire interface, that can be laid across all your cockpit

 More image-maps are going to be added, planned: A320, B757/767 panels, more for Cessna, C90, etc.